Blake Shelton, Gwen Stefani Accused Of ‘Not Even Trying To Coach’ On ‘The Voice’

-Blake Shelton and Gwen Stefani’s The Voice backlash is only continuing after the most recent instalment of the show, as some fans are claiming that the couple appear to be more interested in flirting with one another than building up their teams.
+Blake Shelton and Gwen Stefani’s The Voice backlash is only continuing after the most recent installment of the show, as some fans are claiming that the couple appears to be more interested in flirting with one another than building up their teams.

 After Blake and Gwen flirted their way through the premiere of Season 12 of The Voice with some serious PDA during the show’s first few episodes last week, it looks like fans of the NBC talent search still aren’t too happy with the duo looking loved up as some viewers are claiming that Shelton and Stefani “aren’t even trying to coach.”